benhatsor/highlight/README.md

-# Highlight
+# smart-bookmark
-An extension that saves your place in the page.
+Smart bookmark extension that saves your place in the page.

 ## About
 Designed for reading long articles or highlighting a specific passage.